Double Wheatear Stitch

 Double Wheatear

-Double Wheatear stitch is a versatile easy variety of Wheatear stitch and you can use it in organic motifs.
+Double Wheatear stitch is a versatile, easy variety of Wheatear stitch, and you can use it in organic motifs.
 You can vary the length of the diagonal straight stitches.
-Double Wheatear is great for beading and you can use many types of embroidery thread for variety.
-You can combine Double wheatear with Wheatear and Whipped Wheatear stitch to depict wild grasses.
-You can use the different varieties of stitch to hint at the variety of nature.
+Double Wheatear is great for beading, and you can use many types of embroidery thread for variety.
+You can combine Double Wheatear with Wheatear and Whipped Wheatear stitches to depict wild grasses.
+You can use the different varieties of this stitch to hint at the variety of nature.

 Similar to regular Wheatear stitch, Double Wheatear consists of two Vs laced together with a chain stitch at the base.